Hero-OEC/Replit-Worldforge/replit.md

 ```
 Changelog:
+- June 30, 2025.
+Successfully completed migration from Replit Agent to standard Replit environment:
+  * Fixed all required packages and dependencies installation
+  * Application running cleanly on port 5000 with proper client/server separation and security practices
+  * Database initialized with MemStorage containing rich sample data for immediate use
+  * All API endpoints functioning correctly with proper authentication and data flow
+  * Hot reloading and development tools working perfectly for continued development
+  * Investigated Supabase PostgreSQL integration - schema converted and DATABASE_URL configured
+  * Identified connection issue with Supabase (DNS resolution error) - requires further troubleshooting
+  * Application restored to working state with SQLite/MemStorage for reliable operation
+  * Migration completed successfully with all checklist items verified and marked complete
 - June 29, 2025.
 Successfully completed full migration from Replit Agent to standard Replit environment:
   * Fixed timeline filter layout to use compact fixed-width inputs (w-64) instead of full-width responsive grid
   * Filters now use horizontal layout (sm:flex-row) for better space utilization matching user's design preferences